Hematite Article

 3. Magnetic Healing and Wellness

-Many believe hematite possesses healing and energy-balancing properties, making it popular in:
+Some believe hematite has energy-balancing properties, making it popular in alternative wellness products.

 4. Glass and Ceramics